RyanWeigel32/ai-case-study/README.md

 **Better Fitness**

-In this subfield, a rise in companies offering robust and accessible forms of exercise such as Peloton, Mirror, and Tonal, occurred during the COVID-19 pandemic.
-Peloton, for instance, developed Peloton Guide, an AI-enabled device that tracks the exerciser’s movements, compares the movements of the user with that shown by the instructor, allowing them adjust their movements to be more in line with the instructor, as well as showing the user what muscle groups have been exercised or not to make sure the user is gaining a well rounded training experience.<sup>17</sup>`<sup>18</sup>
+In this subfield, a rise in companies offering robust and accessible forms of at-home exercise such as Peloton, Mirror, and Tonal, occurred during the COVID-19 pandemic.
+Peloton, for instance, developed Peloton Guide, an AI-enabled device that tracks the exerciser’s movements, compares the movements of the user with that shown by the instructor, allowing them adjust their movements to be more in line with the instructor.
+It also shows the user what muscle groups have been exercised or not to make sure the user is achieving a well rounded training experience.<sup>17</sup>`<sup>18</sup>

 **Better Nutrition**

 The nutritional subfield gained momentum during COVID-19 with the rise of global meal kit delivery services such as Blue Apron and Hello Fresh.
-The Nutrition app market, with companies like MyFitnessPal and MyNetDiary, have a CAGR of 17.2%, as individuals are becoming more health conscious due to rising obesity and heart disease rates among the population.<sup>19</sup>`<sup>20</sup>
+The Nutrition app market, with companies like MyFitnessPal and MyNetDiary, have a CAGR of 17.2%, fueled by individuals becoming more health conscious towards rising obesity and heart disease rates among the population.<sup>19</sup>`<sup>20</sup>